 - There have been numerous instances of the Pipes cracking and causing leaks in properties in which they have been installed.

-- The claim alleges that Pipes manufactured with the Typlex Resin are prone to crazing and cracking and that the Pipes are defective and do not comply with the guarantee of acceptable quality under the Australian Consumer Law.
+- The claim alleges that Pipes manufactured with the Typlex Resin are defective and do not comply with the guarantee of acceptable quality under the Australian Consumer Law because they are prone to crazing and cracking.

 - The claim also alleges that Iplex engaged in misleading and deceptive conduct.